RanyAlbegWein/Rugmi/README.md

-**sha1sum**: f567eb0af4dbefc70ea94045d342ab0d2750786b
+**sha1sum**: 01360c200bd62a619bb1fa00cb88a0f37875fe28

 <a href='https://ko-fi.com/E1E0B4X4' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-### Usage
 **NAME**

-        imgur - Upload images to imgur.com and print their links.
+        rugmi - Upload images to imgur.com and print their links.

 **SYNOPSIS**

-        imgur [-ts0h] -f FILE
+        rugmi [-ts0h] -f FILE

 **DESCRIPTION**
         Upload images to imgur.com and print their links.

-        On first execution, imgur will ask you to provide the following:
+        On first execution, rugmi will ask you to authorize by providing a PIN code.

-        - Access token
-        - Refresh token
-        - Client id
-        - Client secret
+        If available, xdg-open will be used to open up a browser to log you in imgur.com and get the PIN code.
+        Otherwise, you'll be requested to manually copy-paste an authorization link into your browser.

-        It will then store this info in ~/.imgur_codes with a 077 umask.
+        After providing the PIN code, an access token and refresh token will be requested from rugmi.com and stored in ~/.rugmi_tokens with a 077 umask.

+        *This file should not be edited manually.*

-        After setup is complete, imgur will automatically use your refresh token to ask imgur.com for a new access token once it expires.
+        After setup is complete, rugmi will automatically ask imgur.com for a new access token once it expires.

 **OPTIONS**
         -f,--file FILE              Select a FILE to upload.
         -0,--null                   Read null terminated file names from stdin.
         -t,--link-type TYPE         Choose what type of link to print after upload.